 - Spice things up once in a while

-In Romancing the Brand: How Brands Create Strong, intimate Relationships with Consumers, branding expert Tim Halloran argues that today’s effective marketer must foster a deep, committed, and emotionally connected relationship with their consumer base.
+In Romancing the Brand: How Brands Create Strong, Intimate Relationships with Consumers, branding expert Tim Halloran argues that today’s effective marketers must foster a deep, committed, and emotionally connected relationship with their consumer base.
 They must keep the sparks alive in a long-term relationship rather than focus solely on the short-term, single purchase.

-Building off of Diane Levine’s three strategies, Tim Halloran includes ‘Listen to your customers’ and ‘Strive to make your customers’ lives better’.
+Building off of Diane Levine’s three strategies, Tim Halloran includes:

-On the last point, Nike ‘Just do it’ is now more about ‘Help me just do it’.
-Nike+ has become an enabler to its customers and bringing them together in a virtual community to stay motivated and challenged.
+On the last point, Nike ‘Just do it’ is now more about ‘Help me just do it.’
+Nike+ has become an enabler to its customers and brings them together to stay motivated and challenged in a virtual community.
 Nike’s success has to do with its focused use of athlete relationships and innovative brand experiences to inspire its customers to feel like athletes.
 Its products and technologies are always linked to values such as aspiration, achievement and status.

-Tim Hortons has found its way into the hearts of Canadians not only through their coffee on every corner of every city and town of Canada but also through their social consciousness of understanding Canadians.
-From their support of the Canadian military to tapping into the Canadian passion for hockey, they have successfully used the Canadian brand to reinforce their own brand love.
+Tim Hortons has found its way into Canadians’ hearts not only through their coffee on every corner of every city and town of Canada but also through their social consciousness of understanding Canadians.
+From their support of the Canadian military to tapping into the Canadian passion for hockey, they have successfully used the Canadian brand to reinforce their brand love.

-If you read this article out of context you would think that we were talking about the secrets for a successful marriage.
+If you read this article out of context, you would think that we talked about the secrets of a successful marriage.
 In truth, what we are talking about here is a deep and emotional relationship between a customer and a brand.
-The interesting thing is that the historical brands figured this out a long time ago and just keep re-engineer how they engage and support their customers.
-The internet gives every brand the opportunity to engage with their customers on a one-to-one level but without the insights and relationship strategies to connect on an emotional level, there will never be any brand love.
+The exciting thing is that the historical brands figured this out a long time ago.
+Keep re-engineering how you engage and support your customers.
+The internet allows every brand to engage with its customers on a one-to-one level 24/7.
+But without the insights and relationship strategies to connect on an emotional level, there will never be any brand love.